 The professionals in Exiger’s Construction Integrity Monitoring Program (CIMP) have deep experience in disaster recovery efforts.
 Indeed, Exiger’s current assignments include monitoring the New York City Housing Authority’s (NYCHA) $3 billion Hurricane Sandy Recovery Program, one of the largest construction projects that New York City (“the City”) has subjected to monitoring and oversight.
-This work is being conducted in accordance with both FEMA and HUD guidelines, and Exiger, as the Integrity Monitor, ensures that construction activities, costs, and supporting documentation are in compliance with the guidelines of both agencies.
-Exiger’s monitorship has uncovered innumerable overbillings, and “oversights” on change orders and prevailing wage issues (both Davis Bacon and local labor law), which resulted in millions of dollars recovered for the City.
-If not for this work, the City would have been responsible for reimbursing these overcharged items to FEMA/HUD in the event that they were discovered by the agency or an Office of Inspector General audit.
-This savings does not include the tens of millions of dollars of fraud Exiger’s oversight has deterred, nor does it quantify the substantial risk to the Agency’s reputation that has been avoided by Exiger’s presence and efforts.
+This work is being conducted in accordance with both FEMA and HUD guidelines, and Exiger, as the Integrity Monitor, ensures that construction activities, costs, and supporting documentation are in compliance with the guidelines of both agencies as well as Davis Bacon and local labor laws.
+In addition to providing compliance and audit services, Exiger’s active oversight has a proven deterrent effect against fraud waste and abuse.

 Exiger’s team members also played leading roles in monitoring the City’s $500 million Rapid Repairs Program (“Rapid Repairs”), which was the FEMA funded Partial Repair and Essential Power for Sheltering (“PREPS”) program put in place after Hurricane Sandy to restore electricity, heat and hot water to thousands of single-family homes in the immediate aftermath of that hurricane.
 Exiger’s team members took part in designing and implementing a monitoring and oversight program to provide real-time monitoring of the work of one of the world’s largest construction management firms and its electrical and plumbing subcontractors.
 Their work saved the City millions of dollars in inflated billings and other irregularities.